 Do you know what’s common between fashion and customer service?
 The trends keep emerging every day.

 However, such emerging trends in customer service can offer a much-needed glimpse into the future and help you stay prepared.
-The above-mentioned customer service trends such as proactive customer support, complaint management, self-service, remote work, Artificial Intelligence, Chatbots, etc. will dictate the near future of customer service and you wouldn’t want to miss out on that.
+The above-mentioned customer service trends such as proactive customer support, complaint management software, self-service, remote work, Artificial Intelligence, Chatbots, etc. will dictate the near future of customer service and you wouldn’t want to miss out on that.
 Don’t just keep up with the trends, be the new trendsetter in your market.

 Q1.
 What are customer service trends?